-Current Practices: Though advocate responders are trained in serving a variety of underserved and vulnerable populations, few programs have methods to systematically collect feedback from survivors or other service providers.
-Few programs have language access plans.
-CDVSA engages in a wide spread consultation process with Alaska Native Tribes and other stakeholders when developing the required four-year plan for the VAWA STOP grant.
+Current Practices: Though responders are trained in serving a variety of underserved and vulnerable populations, few multidisciplinary response teams have methods to systematically collect feedback from victim-survivors or other service providers.
+Not all programs or teams have language access plans, though some advocacy programs, CDVSA and the Department of Law have worked with Alaska Institute for Justice to develop them.
+CDVSA engages in a wide-spread consultation process with Alaska Native Tribes and other stakeholders when developing the required four-year plan for the VAWA STOP grant.
+In development of the SAK tracking program, DPS has engage with victim-survivors from a variety of backgrounds for their feedback on the software.